db075239/Modeling-waiting-lists-and-organ-transplant-success-rates/README.md

 - **Model 2: Donor and Transplant Influence**
   Quantifies the impact of donor availability and transplant volume on waiting list dynamics.

   Simulation results indicate that:
-  - The number of donors is a crucial factor in managing the kidney transplant waiting list [1].
+  - The number of donors is a crucial factor in managing the kidney transplant waiting list.
-  - An increased number of available organs leads to more successful transplants and a reduction in the waiting list [1].
+  - An increased number of available organs leads to more successful transplants and a reduction in the waiting list.
-  - The number of transplanted patients continuously increases, indicating ongoing transplant activities and successful recipients [1].
+  - The number of transplanted patients continuously increases, indicating ongoing transplant activities and successful recipients.

 ## AnyLogic Model Files